Privacy Policy

 We may disclose personal information to:

-- Official Record Holders: The government agencies that maintain official identity records (e.g., passport office, road authorities, births/deaths/marriages registries)
+- Official Record Holders: Identity verification data is transmitted to official government record holders (e.g., passport office, road authorities, births/deaths/marriages registries) to process verification requests

 - Our business customers: Verification results are provided to the business customer who submitted the request